OxWearables/ukb_download_and_prep_template/prep_participant_data/README.md

 `python filter_ukb.py ukb12345.csv ukb67890.csv -o output_filename.csv`

 ### Field ID suffixes
-When automatically parsing the field ID, by default it will drop the suffixes `-X.Y` (indicating visit number and array index, for example `-0.0`, `-1.0`, etc).
+When automatically parsing the field ID, by default it will drop the suffixes `-X.Y` (indicating visit number and measurement number, for example `-0.0`, `-1.0`, etc).
 If you need to keep these, set the key `drop_suffix=False` and it will append the suffixes as `_X_Y`.
 For example,

 ```python
 COLUMNS = {